ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

 <h3 align="center"> Machine Learning Classification</h3>
 <div style="height: 20px;"></div>

-<p>To better assess the influx of planets that are discovered, various categorizations exist.
+<p>In this sections I'll apply a machine learning model to our data, categorizing them into distnct groups using clustering.

+<p>Various categorizations have been created by astronomists since the first exoplanet discovery in 1992.
 When considering size, for instance, we often hear of these classifications, which are not standardized but used widely:</p>

 <ul>
   <li><strong>Super-Earths</strong> - Planets larger than Earth (1.0–1.75 Earth Radius (R&oplus;))</li>